Rush Limboy ending a fabulous week of broadcast excellence once again.

 Well, we don't have to pay it now, the charity.

-Obama was taking it like you Can't believe he had to go out and correct that.
+Obama was taking it like you can't believe he had to go out and correct that.

 They had to go out and make the decision.

-Okay, we're gonna pay the death.
+Okay, we're going to pay the debt.

 Obama's kept citizens out of parks and let illegals in.